schism-dev/schism/docs/input-output/param.md

 ### ic_elev=0 (int), nramp_elev=0 (int) (int)
 Elevation initial condition flag for cold start only (`ihot=0`).
-If `ic_elev=1`, `elev.ic` (in `*.gr3` format) is needed to specify the I.C.
+If `ic_elev=1`, `elev.ic` (in `*.gr3` format) is needed to specify the initial condition (I.C.)
 Otherwise elevation is initialized to 0 everywhere (cold start only) or from the elevation values in `hotstart.nc` (hotstart option).
 If `ic_elev=1`, the user can ramp up the elevation smoothly at the boundary starting from the specified `elev.ic` or `hotstart.nc` (if $ihot\neq 0$) by setting `nramp_elev=1` (and the ramp-up